SayubShakya/java-terminal-quiz/README.md

 - Press `2` to View All Questions
 - Press `3` to View Question by ID
 - Press `4` to Delete Question
-- Press `5` to Return to Main Menu
+- Press `5` to Return to the Main Menu

 ---